ebi-ait/hca-util/README.md

 # hca-util

-This tool is intended to allow HCA wranglers and contributors to upload and download data to/from the HCA S3 bucket.
+CLI tool for file transfer (upload and download) to/from AWS S3.

 https://github.com/ebi-ait/hca-util

+# Users

 ## Prerequisites
 Users need to have